-It is the responsibility of the grantee to provide the necessary information to Rural Development to determine what type of review is required and to complete their review.
+Please reference the following link, Microsoft Word - 1970a (usda.gov), for the complete regulation.
+Also, keep in mind, it is the responsibility of the grantee to provide the necessary information to Rural Development to determine what type of review is required and to complete their review.
 Rural Development can guide you through the process.